Bluedot Living will regularly run recipes and tips from Pascale Beale, the popular Santa Barbara-based chef, teacher, and cookbook author.

 She is also passionate about using every last bit of food in your pantry, and in her regular cooking classes (available online), she stresses to make the most of what you’ve already got.
 “There is so, so much food waste,” she told Walthers.
 “Learn to make the most of leftovers, the carcass from a roast chicken kept to make stock for example.
 I like to do something called a TDF (Tour de Frigidaire), something made out of all the little bits and pieces left in the fridge.”

-This recipe first appeared on Beale’s website, where she wrote:
+This recipe first appeared in Beale’s cookbook, Les Fruits: Savory and Sweet Recipes From the Market Table, where she wrote: